apache/dubbo-samples/golang/README.md

 * general

     A general example.
 It had validated zookeeper registry and different parameter lists of service.
-  And it has a comprehensive testing with dubbo/jsonrpc protocol.
+  And it has a comprehensive testing with dubbo/jsonrpc protocol, async also.
 You can refer to it to create your first complete dubbo-go project.

 * generic